 Color plays a key role in interior design.
-It triggers emotions and can create a specific mood or an extension of personality.
+It triggers emotions and can create a specific mood.
 Incorporating color in the home is a delicate balance of art and science.
 It is important to understand color’s psychological effects and how to use it in design theory.

-Certain colors in a room can provoke feelings such as joy, surprise, drama, peacefulness, zeal or passion.
-While some people react differently to a color, for the most part we tend to respond similarly to the same colors.
-At least we know everyone reacts to color no matter age, ethnicity, traditions and experiences.
-As a general rule these colors can create just the right mood for each room in your home.
+Certain colors in a room can provoke feelings such as joy, surprise, drama, peacefulness, zeal, or passion.
+While some people react differently to a specific shade, for the most part we tend to respond similarly to colors.
+We know everyone reacts to color no matter what age, ethnicity, culture, or experience.
+As a general rule, the right colors can create just the right moods for each room in your home.

-In many cultures black is associated with mortality and malevolence.
-Luckily, it has positive attributes like wisdom, formality, elegance and mystery.
+In many cultures, black is associated with mortality and malevolence.
+Luckily, it also has positive attributes like wisdom, formality, elegance, and mystery.
 In interior design theory, black is commonly used as an accent color that contrasts with many other hues.
-When used sparingly it is stylish and timeless.
-If done correctly a room painted in black can actually look stunning.
+When used sparingly, it is stylish and timeless.
+If done correctly, a room painted in black can actually look stunning.

 Whether you decide to blanket the room with color or use it as accents, purple will certainly make a big impression.
 Most other colors work with varying shades of purple to create a stately color palette.
 Purple pairs beautifully with jewel tones and looks equally good with lighter colors such as soft yellow, pastel pink or white.

 Green is the color of the great outdoors.
-It is a sign of luck, abundance and hope.
-Like blue it is a cool friendly color that pairs well with a variety of other colors.
+It is a sign of luck, abundance, and hope.
+Like blue, it is a cool, friendly color that pairs well with a variety of other colors.
 Green looks crisp and clean with white accents.
-Emerald, mint, lime or even chartreuse adds elegance and charm to any room in your home.
+Emerald, mint, lime, or even chartreuse can all add elegance and charm to any room in your home.

 Green is the most popular color representing environmental causes and feels alive within its many different shades.
 From fern to sage, most greens are refreshing and trendy.
 If you’re looking for compatible colors choose the ones right next to green on the color wheel.
 Emerald blends with subtle greens and a mix of various blues to create a restful and cool quality.